Top 10 List of Work Comp Audit Errors

 • Licensed trainers, assistant trainers, exercise persons or pony persons while on the grounds of a licensed horse race meet.

-• Employees who are not residents of Montana and whose primary duties are not regularly conducted within Montana.
 If a nonresident employee performs most of their work outside Montana, the employer must comply with the coverage requirements where the employee resides or performs work.
 EXCEPTION: Employers working in the construction industry must provide Montana coverage for all employees, both resident and nonresident, while working in Montana.

 • Officers or managers of a private, nonprofit, irrigation ditch company or water user cooperative, corporation, association or organization.